 - According to ICANN, the transfer must be complete in five days.
 If you fail to accept the transfer in that time frame, the transfer fails.

 Your web hosting service already know the processing steps for domain transfer

-The loosing registrar may send instructions to you for approving the domain transfer in South Africa.
+The losing registrar may send instructions to you for approving the domain transfer in South Africa.
 Follow the instructions diligently.
 Once you accept the domain transfer and register it you cannot transfer it to another for 60 days.
 Check to make sure the domain name didn’t get locked or deleted during the transfer.
 If there are no glitches the domain transfer can be completed in less than a week.
 Save yourself time and aggravation and work with a reputable South African Web Hosting Service that understands the rules to process a domain transfer.
 Give Cloud.co.za a call today.